 We schedule our classes as you express interest and certainly according to what produce is ready to harvest.
 Many of the classes are not dependent on the harvest schedule.
 Give us a call and let’s talk about what will work for you.

 Summer In A Jar provides the skills and confidence to safely preserve food at home,

 one-step-at -a-time.
 All classes cover safe canning techniques using approved recipes.
 Classes will gather in my barn, a private party in your home or a community hall of your procurement.
 We are quite mobile so we can take the show on the road to your community center or Farmer’s Market.
 Many of our classes are scheduled according to the harvest.
 We will schedule sessions when we are certain of the harvest date.
 If you don’t see the class listed you would like to take, please call or email or to see what other arrangements can be made.
 Note that some offerings are all day affairs, others just partial days and evenings.
-Each class will include a link for registration.
-You will then be taken to a choice of payment options either online or by mailing in a check.
-We will send a confirmation via email when we receive your payment.
-You will be asked to acknowledge our Cancellation Policy during checkout.

 This is a full day, hands on class.

 To start with we'll be focusing on Lacto fermentation.
 It’s an ancient form of food preservation that has been giving us edible delicacies since Sumer.
 This is how great grandma (depending on your ethnic heritage) made pickles, sauerkraut, kimchi, ginger carrots, pickled beets for borscht and myriad other pickled veggies and fruits.